 Modern Slavery and Human Trafficking Policy

-1.1 Maybourne Hotel Group values its reputation and is committed to conducting its business with integrity and in an ethical manner.
+1.2 Maybourne values its reputation and is committed to conducting its business with integrity and in an ethical manner.
 This includes ensuring that our business respects human rights.
 Specifically, we are committed to combatting modern slavery and human trafficking.

-1.2 Modern slavery and human trafficking are criminal offences and constitute violations of fundamental human rights.
-Corrupt acts expose Maybourne Hotel Group’s business and its staff to the risk of prosecution, fines and imprisonment, as well as endangering Maybourne Hotel Group’s reputation.
+1.4 Modern slavery and human trafficking are criminal offences and constitute violations of fundamental human rights.
+Corrupt acts expose Maybourne’s business and its staff to the risk of prosecution, fines and imprisonment, as well as endangering Maybourne Hotel Group’s reputation.

 2. Objectives and applicability

-The purpose of this Policy is to set out the responsibilities of all of our staff and suppliers in observing and upholding Maybourne Hotel Group’s position, which is one of zero tolerance, on modern slavery and human trafficking.
+The purpose of this Policy is to set out the responsibilities of all of our staff and suppliers in observing and upholding Maybourne’s position, which is one of zero tolerance, on modern slavery and human trafficking.
 This Policy applies to all areas of our business.

-3.1 This Policy prohibits the condoning of modern slavery and human trafficking taking place in Maybourne Hotel Group’s business or within its supply chain.
+3.1 This Policy prohibits the condoning of modern slavery and human trafficking taking place in Maybourne’s business or within its supply chain.

-3.2 Maybourne Hotel Group encourages its suppliers around the world to adopt the same ethical business standards and human rights compliance which it supports.
-Our Procurement Sourcing Policy, which we have begun to communicate to our suppliers, establishes guidelines for our suppliers to follow when carrying out their responsibilities.
-In particular, it provides that suppliers should support and respect the protection of internationally proclaimed human rights, including as to working conditions, worker welfare, and health and safety within their own workforce and throughout the supply chain.
+3.2 Maybourne ensures its suppliers around the world adopt the same ethical business standards and human rights compliance that it supports.
+Our Procurement Sourcing Policy, which is communicated periodically to our suppliers, establishes guidelines for our suppliers to follow when carrying out their responsibilities.
+It provides that suppliers support and respect the protection of internationally proclaimed human rights, including working conditions, worker welfare, and health and safety within their own workforce and throughout the supply chain.

-3.3 We will conduct a risk based assessment as to whether modern slavery and human trafficking may be taking place in our business or within our supply chain.
-As part of that assessment, we are in the process of updating our supplier appraisal form to include questions on our suppliers’ modern slavery and human trafficking policies and risk management processes, and questions aimed at assessing their compliance with our ethical business standards.
+3.3 We conduct a risk-based assessment periodically as to whether modern slavery and human trafficking may be taking place in our business or within our supply chain.
+As part of that assessment, we have included a supplier appraisal form to include questions on our suppliers’ modern slavery and human trafficking policies and risk management processes, and questions aimed at assessing their compliance with our ethical business standards.
 This will be sent to all potential new suppliers and all existing suppliers to enable us to review their arrangements.

 4. Compliance with the Policy